pfeerick/edgetx/Frequently-Asked-Questions.md

 **Does EdgeTX support the Flysky Nirvana NV14?**

-EdgeTX does not currently support the Flysky Nirvana NV14.
-However, we are actively working to support it.
-We will have a usable version for testing in very soon with the intent to have it supported in our next release.
+EdgeTX does not yet have an official release for the Flysky Nirvana NV14.
+However, we are actively working to fully support it.
+We have an early ALPHA version for testing available for installation in the Flasher nightly builds.
+We intend to have it fully supported in our next release.

 **Will EdgeTX follow the same versioning format as OpenTX?**